 Any publication of religion requires permission from the Church.
+Also, any reading of a religious publication not approved by the Church is prohibited.

 The 1917 Code of Canon Law which is still valid (because the 1983 code was published by a heretic John Paul II and is therefore not valid) requires that, for every publication on religion or moral questions, every text or even an pious image, must first be reviewed and approved by the Magistry of the Church, i.e.by a responsible bishop (diocese bishop or an “Ordinarius” by suppletion) or his appointed delegate (called “censor”).